 - If you can find the ticks, spray them with frontline or remove them with a tick remover.
 Do not use methylated spirits or similar, and do not disturb the ticks by pulling at their bodies as this will only increase the amount of toxins secreted by their salivary glands.

-- Take your dog immediately to a 24 hour emergency veterinarian.
+- Take your dog immediately to a 24 hour emergency vet.
 Every minute counts and can be the difference between life and death for your best friend.

 - Keep your dog calm and cool in a darkened carrier on your way to your veterinarian.

 - Do not offer food or water, as this may lead to pneumonia and or breathing difficulties if your dog is unable to swallow properly.

 - Administer an anti-toxin or serum to help in recovery.

 - Administer other specialised procedures such as sedation, pain relief, IVF drip and treatment for respiratory complications which are vital for your dog’s complete recovery.

 Prevention is always the best form of cure to protect your dog from paralysis ticks allergies.
 We recommend the following approach:

 - Examine and search your dog daily for ticks.
 Pay special attention to the areas forward of the front legs, e.g. face, ears, mouth, lips, arm pits, in between its toes and folds of skin throughout its body, even its rectum as ticks are not fussy where they attach themselves